evanfwelch/production-feature-engineering/PITCHME.md

 *but doing so at scale, without mistakes, for production*
 </p>

-Note: Whether it's a dashboard, a simple KPI, or an ML model, you'll need to go through some basic steps.
-Use AGILE or GH Projects...
+Note: Whether it's a dashboard, a simple KPI, or an ML model, you're analytical plan will share some basic steps
 ---
 <!-- .slide: style="text-align: left;"> -->
 ## Strategies we will cover: